victorsc45/passwordGenerator/README.md

 * Navbar must be consistent on each page.

-* Navbar on each page must contain links to Home/About, Contact, and Portfolio pages.

-* All links must work.

-* Must use semantic html.

-* Each page must have valid and correct HTML. (use a validation service)

-* Must contain your personalized information. (bio, name, images, links to social media, etc.)

 * Must properly utilize Bootstrap components and grid system.

-'''
-### Bonus

-* Using Bootstrap, make a sticky footer and use sub-rows and sub-columns on your portfolio site (**Hint:** Check out the Bootstrap documentation).

 # Instulation

-N/A at this time simple follow the url and the links in the page
+N/A at this time simple follow the url
+Select the criteria and length of password
+Click Generate Password button

 # Review

-Ensure accessibility and source code legibility.
-UX funtional and bootstrap responsiveness and update links to operational status.
+Ensure javascript functions are pulling the correct charCode and special characters, and resulting data is in blocks or arrays and use math floor and math random methods to return characters for password.
+Loop through using length of password criteria to produce a secure password.
+UX funtional and bootstrap responsiveness.

 # Credits